Routes to turbulence in Taylor-Couette flow: Supercritical route to turbulence

 \subsection{Flows with defects}

-The results presented in the previous section were obtained using a small computational domain containing exactly one pair of Taylor vortices, TV, and one azimuthal wavelength of the wavy vortices WV.
-In the experiments \cite{gollub1975onset}, the WV repeated four times in the azimuthal direction and had eight pairs of vortices in the axial direction.
+The results presented in the previous section were obtained using a small computational domain containing exactly one pair of TV and one azimuthal wavelength of the WV state.
+In the experiments~\cite{gollub1975onset}, the WV repeated four times in $\theta$ and had eight pairs of vortices in $z$.
 This raises the question of whether the dynamics obtained in our small cell are also reproduced when spatially extended cells are considered.
-We carried out two DNS in a domain spanning the whole circumference and $\aspratio=25$.
-The simulations were initialised with circular Couette flow, C, disturbed with a small perturbation repeating ten times in the axial direction and four times in the azimuthal direction, and numerical noise in the remaining modes.
-At $\Rei=200$, C rapidly destabilised and ten pairs of TV formed, which subsequently developed into WV of the exact same periodicity as in the simulations of the previous section.
-An examination of the time series of $u_r$ and $\Nui$ confirmed that indeed the computed flow state is identical in both cases.
+We carried out two DNS in a domain with $\aspratio=25$ and spanning the whole circumference.
+The simulations were initialised with the corresponding CCF state disturbed with a small perturbation repeating ten times in $z$ and four times in $\theta$, and numerical noise in the remaining modes.
+At $\Rei=\num{200}$, the CCF state rapidly destabilised and ten pairs of TV formed, which subsequently developed into a WV state of the exact same periodicity as in the simulations of the previous section.
+An examination of the time series of $u_r$ and \Nui confirmed that indeed the computed flow state is identical in both cases.
+At $\Rei=\num{250}$, these two transitions were also observed and then followed by the transition to an MVW state also exactly as in the previous section.
+However, after a very long time (\num{20} viscous times units), the axial and azimuthal periodicity were lost as spatial defects appeared.
+A snapshot of this flow state is shown in Fig.~\ref{fig:longDomain}(a).